“Forgive yourself for not knowing what you didn’t know before you learned it”

 When a person in a committed relationship learns that his or her partner has engaged in repeated sexual betrayal, they need emotional support and guidance through the surreal and uncharted territory of healing.
-Their self-esteem, trust and security has been smashed into a million little pieces.
+Their self-esteem, trust and security have been smashed into a million little pieces.
 Partners of sex addicts may begin to question their own reality.
 Was anything in our relationship real?
-What about all those loving times, how can they be true when all of the betrayal and lies were happening at the same time?
+What about all those loving times, how can they be true when all of the betrayals and lies were happening at the same time?
 Who can I trust now?
 Can I even trust myself to know in the future?
 Should I stay or should I just leave now?

-- Intrusive thoughts about what has already happened, what is currently happening and what may happen in the future
+- Intrusive thoughts about what has already happened, what is currently happening, and what may happen in the future

 - Shame and embarrassment

 - Anxiety and intense fear especially when there is an event or behavior involving their partner that is unplanned or unexpected

 - Feelings of inadequacy

 - Difficulty sustaining an emotional balance where moods and reactions come about unpredictably and suddenly

 - Hypervigilance like continually looking for evidence of ongoing infidelity or lies

 - Difficulty eating, sleeping and concentrating